 - Client fees:

+- Interest earned on advance payment of grant funds;

 - Interest earned on generated income;

 - Registration fees;

 - Sale of publications, videos, and other project-generated materials; and

 - Asset seizures and forfeitures.

 However, donations should not be considered project income.
 Grant funds cannot be used for organized fundraising.